airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

     status code be 0.

 -   Use the `factorial` function you developed in [Recursive Functions](#recursive-functions) to make a shared library.
     Then re-write the main program so that it links with the library dynamically.

--   Rewrite the program above so that it also links with the \'c\' library.
-Use the \'c\' library\'s `printf` function to display the result of the `factorial` call.
+-   Rewrite the program above so that it also links with the \'C\' library.
+Use the \'C\' library\'s `printf` function to display the result of the `factorial` call.

--   Rewrite the `toupper` program so that it uses the `c` library functions for files rather than system calls.
+-   Rewrite the `toupper` program so that it uses the `C` library functions for files rather than system calls.

 ### Going Further